hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,945 km (3210 nm)

 ##### 0100
 Finally went to sleep, as we slid into a calmer area of the passing low.
-It's hard to relax when the weather is intense outside, it always sounds worse from inside the cabin, with halyards slapping on the mast, waves smashing against the hull and the walls creaking.
+It's hard to relax when the wind is howling outside, it always sounds worse from inside the cabin, with halyards slapping on the mast, waves smashing against the hull and the walls creaking.

 ##### 0400
 Woke up and went on deck to fix whatever was happening with our jib and furler.
 The seas were still big, though.
 Devine added a line to the furler to keep it from spinning, and made a few more turns in the barrel so we could furl the jib in tighter.
 It worked.
 By adding more turns to the barrel, we were able to roll it up all the way.
 This only happens in heavy weather because we have to winch it in to furl it, and because it furls extra tight it requires more turns.

+Sometimes I wonder if a hank-on headsail would be better.
+I know that no system is perfect, and that going to the bow to douse it would not be pleasant either.
+Both have pros and cons, it's just a matter of finding which we want to live with.
+But, I like the idea of a system with fewer moving parts, as less can go wrong, or break.
+Just like we opted for simplicity with our software, maybe we'll consider getting rid of the furler once we arrive in British Columbia.

 ##### 0600
 Made coffee from beans!
 It's a special day!
 Coffee from beans has a better taste, but takes more effort as we have to grind the beans first.
 Devine prepared the beans and set the moka pot on the stove, but then a wave came and knocked it over, spilling all of our delicious coffee.
 The gimballed stove does a good job of keeping this from happening, usually, but when a larger wave comes, it makes the boat rock sideways suddenly, and this movement is enough to knock it over, if say, we're not there to hold it.
 Our stove has pot clamps, but it only grips the base, our stovetop coffee maker is just too tall and can easily fall out of the clamps.